secdevops-cuse/CyberRange/README.md

 This project's idea originated on a MDF board screwed into the side of a wall in a garage in 2014.

 The first iteration is a now depreciated OpenStack-based [CyberCloud](https://github.com/cappetta/CyberCloud) project with vagrant.

+Vagrant is an awesome tool for smaller virtual environments both locally and in the cloud.

-Vagrant is an awesome tool yet this depends on terraform.
-A tool that performs at a much better scale and more functional.
+Terraform is a tool that performs at a much better scale and contains more functionality.

 ## Range Technology
 CyberRange combines best practices with emerging technologies.